 Microsoft Audience Network is an audience marketing solution where advertisers can manage their audience campaigns with their search campaigns or audience ads with their search ads.
-Powered by the Microsoft Graph and artificial intelligence (AI), Microsoft Audience Ads appear on the Microsoft Audience Network.
+Powered by the Microsoft Advertising Graph and artificial intelligence (AI), Microsoft Audience Ads appear on the Microsoft Audience Network.

 After reading this Study guide on the Microsoft Audience Network search campaign and workflow, you will understand how to:

 - Create cross-device ad placements that include premium sites like MSN, Microsoft Outlook, the browser Microsoft Edge and other partners.

 - Measure your performance of Microsoft Audience Ads.